 Although they’re a favorite method of college dorm residents everywhere, fruit peels work wonders for large-scale professional operations, too.
 Lemon and orange peels are mainstays, but skins from apples and other fruits work as well.
 Simply take a small piece of the peel, drop it in the jar with your buds, and seal it.
 Within a day, the water from the peel will transfer to your buds, giving them that “just out of the cure” feel.
 Chunks of fleshy fruits, such as apples, may work as well.
 Avoid pulpy fruit pieces such as orange slices.

-Little humidification packets to remoisten buds are offered by a variety of companies.
+Little humidification packets are offered by a variety of companies.
 You’ll usually find them marketed for tobacco products, but they work just as well for cannabis.
 Like fruit peels, simply drop the packet into a jar of buds and seal it.

 Note how your packets work, however.
 Many packets use beads or crystals that release water into the immediate environment.
 But some of these packets will also transfer a “chemical” flavor to your buds, which you don’t want if you’re going for high quality.
 In that case, consider a reverse-osmosis “membrane-based” humidification product, like Boveda packs, which release only pure water into the storage container.